Freiling87/CCU/CCU/Scratchpad.md

 ##		C	Edges Blocked Warning on Save
 If it's not already a thing
 ##		CT	Hotkeys
+###			C	00 Add input rate limiter to all shortcuts
+New
 ###			C	00 Move all Interface/Layer strings to an enum or string const
 e.g. "Objects" "PatrolPoints" etc.
 ###			C	Alt + Security Cam - Highlight Visible Tiles